 On projects/works where CDM regs do not apply, Bryanston will exercise control over contractors as outlined in the 'Managing Contractors Policy.
-See 3.17.

-3.21 VIOLENCE
+3.20 VIOLENCE

 Bryanston will not accept any form of violence towards any member of its community.
-Any situation will be thoroughly investigated by a member of the SLT.
-Where a situation is severe enough to warrant police intervention, this will be actioned by a member of the SLT.
+Any situation will be thoroughly investigated by a member of Exco.
+Where a situation is severe enough to warrant police intervention, this will be actioned by a member of Exco.